Royal Institution of Australia: History

-The establishment of the Royal Institution of Australia was amongst the recommendations Greenfield made during her Adelaide residency, which included initiatives to encourage collaboration and complementary research programs across South Australian universities, science communication programs for children, professional development for school teachers and the establishment of the Australian Science Media Centre.
+The establishment of a Royal Institution of Australia was amongst the recommendations Greenfield made during her Adelaide residency, which included initiatives to encourage collaboration and complementary research programs across South Australian universities, science communication programs for children, professional development for school teachers and the establishment of the Australian Science Media Centre.
 A key recommendation was the Bragg Initiative, which encouraged a relationship between South Australia and the RiGB and was taken up by the South Australian government.

 The Bragg Initiative was named for William Henry Bragg and William Lawrence Bragg.
-This father and son team won the 1915 Nobel Prize in Physics for their "services in the analysis of crystal structures by means of X rays".
-Both father and son had an enormous passion for communicating science to the broader community.
-The Bragg Initiative was a program within the Department of the Premier and Cabinet and was managed by Linda Cooper.
+This father and son team won the 1915 Nobel Prize in Physics for their "analysis of crystal structures by means of X rays".
+Both had an enormous passion for communicating science to the broader community.
+The Bragg Initiative was a program within the Department of the Premier and Cabinet managed by Linda Cooper.

 In June 2008, work commenced to convert the former Adelaide Stock Exchange building, which had remained empty for many years, into The Science Exchange.

-The Royal Institution of Australia was opened on 8 October 2009 by the President of the Council of RiGB, HRH Prince Edward, Duke of Kent.
+The Royal Institution of Australia was opened on 8 October 2009 by the President of the Council of RiGB, HRH Prince Edward, Duke of Kent, who would become RiAus's patron also.

 The Royal Institution of Australia foundation partners were the Government of South Australia, the Commonwealth Government and oil and gas company, Santos.
 It has a paid membership program, including both corporate and individual members.

+In February 2024, due to limited financial resources, RiAus passed management of Cosmos Magazine to CSIRO Publishing, and shortly thereafter moved from the Science Exchange building.